Fastest Memory Cards For The Canon T7i / 800D

-An in-camera memory card speed comparison between all the most popular SD memory cards and how they perform when shooting in the Canon T7i, also known as the 800D.
+An in-camera memory card speed comparison of the most popular SD memory cards and their performance when shooting with the Canon T7i (800D).

 Fastest Memory Card For The Canon EOS T7i / 800D